shefalipatel-1109/Oscar-Winning-Predictions/README.md

 ## Open Questions and Comments
 - Given additional time and resources, could we have used additonal data from recent winners (2020-2023) to help our prediction results?
+- There is a general trend for movies with higher ratings to win the Oscar.
+However, the data was insufficient to corroborate any one feature having significant impact over the outcome.